-(1) The set F of selectional features = { N, V, P, A, C, on, in, +wh, -Q, +pl, $\sqrt{\text{RELI}}$, ... }
+(1) The set F of selectional features = { N, V, P, A, C, on, in, +wh, -Q, +pl, $\sqrt{\text{RELI}}, \dots$ }

 The most basic operation in a grammar, therefore, is the mechanism that regulates selection.
 In a Minimalist grammar, this mechanism is the operation Merge, defined in (2).
 Merge must do several things.
 It must be sensitive to (even driven by) selectional features, which themselves are a list (not an unordered set); these selectional features must match the categorial (sub)features of an object that is being Merged with.
-The object with the selectional features is called the 'head'.2 Second, Merge must produce a complex syntactic object consisting of three things: the original object α minus its selectional list (that is, the selectional features of α that are relevant to further syntactic computations, namely α 's categorial features (that is, the category of the projection is the same as the category of the head, returned by the function cat(x)), and whatever selectional features remain on α 's list after β has been Merged (which may participate in further selection).3 call α the head and a. let $\alpha = \{ \gamma, \{ \alpha - \ell, \beta \} \}$ call γ the projection of α , and
+The object with the selectional features is called the 'head'.
+Second, Merge must produce a complex syntactic object consisting of three things: the original object $\alpha$ minus its selectional list (that is, the selectional feature has been eliminated on the head, sometimes called 'checked'); the Merged second object $\beta$ ; and feature structure consisting of the subset of the features of $\alpha$ that are relevant to further syntactic computations, namely $\alpha$ 's categorial features (that is, the category of the projection is the same as the category of the head, returned by the function cat(x), and whatever selectional features remain on $\alpha$ 's list after $\beta$ has been Merged (which may participate in further selection).

-(2) Merge(α, β)
+(2) Merge( $\alpha$ , $\beta$ )